Killthebug/Bika-Lims-Wiki/Creating-an-Instrument-Import-Interface.md

 And thats all!

-The ```importer.process()``` does all the job: runs the parser and saves the data retrieved into Bika LIMS.
+The ```importer.process()``` does all the work: it runs the parser and saves the data retrieved into Bika LIMS.

-Notice that you can also use an specific Importer instead of the generic [```AnalysisResultsImporter```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L230), but not recommended unless you need very special features not already provided by this.
+Notice that you can also use an specific Importer instead of the generic [```AnalysisResultsImporter```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L230), but it's not recommended unless you need very special features not already provided by this.

 ### Registering the new interface into the system
 The last step is to register the interface in the system, for which you only need to add the path to your new package in [```bika.lims.exportimport.instruments.__init__.py```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/__init__.py):